rohit-uf/aws-coursera/docs/dynamodb/README.md

 ## Global Tables
 - To reduce latency for international users, tables can be replicated in different **AWS Regions**
 - **Global Tables** can be created, which is used to replicate tables in different regions
-- All replicated tables are kept in sync with the Global Tables using `Streams`
+- All replicated tables are kept in sync with the each other using `Streams`
 - Whenever any `write` happens in one of the table, the change is pushed to all other tables via Streams
 - Read is eventually consistent